English - Türkçe - Русский - Azərbaycanca

 In order to write a magic square, 2 Latin squares need to be used.
 A cube can be divided into n squares horizontally (and 2 types of vertically).
 Hence, in order to write the n squares in a magic cube, 3 Latin squares need to be used.
 The number in each of the cells in the magic cube is found using the following formula: mk= Ak(i, j)n2 + Bk(i, j)n + Ck(i, j) + a0, where Ak, Bk and Ck are the numbers in cell (i, j) of A, B, C Latin squares, respectively, of k-th square, a0 is the initial number and n is the order of the magic cube.

 Thus, the main problem in obtaining a magic cube is writing the Latin squares.
-Abiyev's algorithm, unlike the algorithms created by other scientists, allows to write colored balanced cubes using any numbers.
+Abiyev's algorithm, unlike other algorithms, allows the writing of colored magic cubes using any number.

-Note that, since the graphed algorithm Abiyev created in order to write a Balanced Square is too complicated for cubes, the Latin squares are used to write a Balanced Square.
+Note that, since the graphed algorithm used to generate an Abiyev Square is too complicated for cubes, the Latin squares are used to generate the Abiyev Cubes.

-Abiyev wrote a colored Balanced Square of 5002nd order and a colored Balanced Cube of 1001st order as an example.
-With the constants a0 = √3, b = π, c = e, d = 3 + 4i proposed by Prof. Aghajan Abiyev, a Balanced Cube of 7th order has been written.
+Abiyev wrote a colored Abiyev Square of 5002nd order and a colored Abiyev Cube of 1001st order as an example.
+With the constants a0 = √3, b = π, c = e, d = 3 + 4i proposed by Prof. Aghajan Abiyev, an Abiyev Cube of 7th order has been written.
 Here, the magic constant S is S=[√3 + 3 π + 3e + (3 + 4i)].